Most of our team have worked together for years, providing a consistent approach to care delivery and continuity.

 Meet The Team

-At the heart of Wild Acres Care Home in Wokingham is our amazing team of carers.
-Many of the team have worked together for years, providing a consistent approach to care delivery and continuity.
+At the heart of Wild Acres Care Home in Wokingham is our exceptional team of carers.
+Many of our staff have worked together for years, bringing consistency, experience, and a genuine warmth to the care they provide.
+It’s this dedication and familiarity that helps our residents feel safe, valued, and truly at home.

-Recruitment and training are key to creating a successful team.
-We will provide appropriate staff with qualifications in health and social care and observe recruitment policies and practices which both respect equal opportunities and protect residents’ safety and welfare.
+Recruitment and training are key to building a strong, professional, and compassionate team.
+All our staff hold relevant health and social care qualifications, and our recruitment practices reflect our commitment to equal opportunities while always prioritising residents’ safety and welfare.

 “Andrina Fry has been Registered Manager at Wild Acres since May 2021.
 Prior to this Andrina had been the Assistant Manager of Wild Acres.